The Best Young Soccer Players In The World

 Lucas Leiva, 20, Liverpool, midfielder

-Signed for the Reds in the summer from Copa Libertadores finalists Gremio after winning the Brazilian Footballer of the Year award.
+Signed for Liverpool in the summer from Copa Libertadores finalists Gremio after winning the Brazilian Footballer of the Year award.
 Likened to Steven Gerrard before his move to England, the box-to-box midfielder has already featured heavily in Rafa Benitez’s side and should be a key player in 2008.

 Lulinha, 17, Corinthians, midfielder